 If you never upgraded to Windows 8/8.1, this will hit you hard.
 The Windows Media Center is no more.
 Windows 8/8.1 users had the option to download it as an update but the same option isn’t available for Windows 10 users.
 In summary, anyone running Windows 7 Home Premium, Professional, or Ultimate, and anyone running Windows 8 Pro or Windows 8.1 Pro and upgrading to Windows 10 will lose the Windows Media Center.

 KODI, previously known as XBMC is an excellent replacement for Windows Media Center.
 It’s free open source, comes with plenty of add-ons, and it can record and play TV channels with support for Netflix, Hulu, and more.
-The UI is not too shabby either.
+The UI is not too shabby either. ** We advise using a VPN for Kodi, if you want to be anonymous on the interwebs.

 Playback Software For DVDs